 Pastor Lehman and wife Alisha came to California in the spring of 2013 to start Lighthouse Baptist Church.
-They started that Summer with 35 people, and met in the Holiday Inn express until they moved to their next location on the corner of Olive Av. and Tuolumne Rd.
+They started that Summer with 35 people and met in the Holiday Inn express until they moved to their next location on the corner of Olive Av. and Tuolumne Rd.
 Two year later God opened a door for a bigger meeting place at their present location on Zeering road in Denair.
-Lighthouse Baptist Church now averages about 125 in the Sunday morning sevice, with a growing Sunday school and evening services as well.
+Lighthouse Baptist Church now averages about 125 in the Sunday morning service, with a growing Sunday school and evening services as well.

 What we believe

 We believe it to be the literal Word of God from start to finish.
 We believe it to be inspired, infallible, inerrant, and authoritative in everything it says.
 We believe that the God who inspired it is the God who preserved it for each generation and will until the end of time.

 This Statement of Faith is not exhaustive in content nor thorough in any subject, but does state forth the basics of Bible-believing Christianity.
 We want all to know that we believe the soul-saving, life-changing message of God's Holy Word, and preach and teach it without apology.
 We believe the Holy Bible, as translated in the Authorized King James Version.